linode/docs/docs/guides/development/frameworks/asp-net/build-aspnetcore-applications-on-debian-10-with-nginx/index.md

 {{< note >}}
-At this time you can use `dotnet run` to start the application however since the application only binds to the network loopback address it is only available to requests from the local machine and is not seen by the broader internet.
+At this time you can use `dotnet run` to start the application.
+Since the application binds to the network loopback address it is only available to local requests and is not seen by the broader internet.
 If you would like to view the running application change the call to `opts.Listen()` in `Program.cs` to reference the host's public IP address, e.g. `opts.Listen('aa.bb.cc.dd', 5000);` and open port 5000 on your firewall.
 Remember to close that port and change the call back to the loopback address after inspecting the application.
 {{< /note >}}

 ### Build the Application